thinkingserious/sikuli/README.md

 * Install Tesseract for macOS
   * `brew install tesseract`
   * Verify by running `tesseract -v`
-* Download the SikulX IDE: [download link](https://launchpad.net/sikuli/sikulix/2.0.4/+download/sikulixide-2.0.4.jar) or use `wget https://launchpad.net/sikuli/sikulix/2.0.4/+download/sikulixide-2.0.4.jar` from the command line
+* Download the SikuliX IDE: [download link](https://launchpad.net/sikuli/sikulix/2.0.4/+download/sikulixide-2.0.4.jar) or use `wget https://launchpad.net/sikuli/sikulix/2.0.4/+download/sikulixide-2.0.4.jar` from the command line
+* See the SikuliX docs for a [complete list of prerequisites](http://sikulix.com/quickstart)

 ## Launch the Sikuli IDE